- Cancer Information

 Opioids can reduce the amount of saliva in your mouth, which can cause tooth decay or other problems.
 Chewing gum or drinking plenty of liquids can help.
 Visit your dentist regularly to check your teeth and gums.

 Feeling sleepy is typical, but this usually lasts for only a few days until the pain medicine dose is stable.
 Tell your doctor or nurse if it lasts longer as you may have to change medicines.
 Alcohol is likely to increase drowsiness and is best avoided.
-Your doctor may advise you not to drive – go here if you have concerns about driving.
+Your doctor may advise you not to drive – read about driving and opioids.

 Your body may feel physically tired, so you may need to ask family or friends to help you with household tasks or your other responsibilities.
 Rest is important, but it’s also beneficial to do some light exercise, such as stretches or a short walk.
 This helps you maintain a level of independence and can give you some energy.